-The Prison project investigates to what extent imprisonment has consequences for the relapse, the health, the career and the intimate relations of the (ex-)prisoners.
+The Prison Project investigates to what extent imprisonment has consequences for the relapse, health, career and intimate relations of the (ex-)prisoners.

 - Paul Nieuwbeerta

 - The Prison Project is financed by the 'Nederlandse Organisatie voor Wetenschappelijk Onderzoek' (NWO), Leiden University, the Netherlands Institute for the Study of Crime and Law Enforcement (NSCR) and Utrecht University.